Please Enable JavaScript in your Browser to Visit this Site.

 If your property falls below the minimum energy efficiency standard (currently set at E), we won't just lodge the EPC; we'll recommend specific improvements to help you meet the standard.

-EPC panel companies might submit your EPC with an F or G rating, leaving you to commission a second EPC after any improvements have been made which could delay a sale or lease of the property.
+Most EPC panel companies will submit your EPC with an F or G rating, leaving you to commission a second EPC after any improvements have been made which could delay a sale or lease of the property.
 We take a proactive approach.
 Before lodging a failed EPC, we'll consult with you and provide advice on how to improve your property's energy rating so any improvements can be made before the EPC is lodged.
 This strategy helps you avoid additional costs linked to multiple EPC submissions.

 Are any properties exempt from an EPC?